Meet the Maker

 JKM Guitars, as it is shown on this site today, has taken a long time to get to this point.
 Even throughout the years, the main driving force has always been the urge to make some really nice guitars!

-Guitar making wasn’t originally something I had intended to get into, while doing my A levels I had the ambition to become a doctor, but lacked the grades by some margin!
+Guitar making wasn’t originally something I had intended to get into, while doing my A-levels I had the ambition to become a doctor, but lacked the grades by some margin!
 While looking for an alternative science based degree, I stumbled across the Musical Instrument course run by London Metropolitan University.
 I had originally passed it off as a novelty, but as time went on it seemed to have planted a seed in my head.
 Much to my parents surprise, I no longer wanted to follow medicine or science, but instead wanted to stick little bits of wood together to make noisy boxes!

-It was at this point I moved from my home village of Storrington, West Sussex, up to Downpatrick, Northern Ireland to join the ranks of one of Europe’s most renowned guitar making companies, Lowden Guitars.
+After I finished my degree with a first, I continued my studies to complete a masters degree in Musical Instruments in London.
+After a year of trying to set up as a self employed luthier, I decided that more experience was necessary.
+At this point I moved from my home village of Storrington, West Sussex, up to Downpatrick, Northern Ireland to join the ranks of one of Europe’s most renowned guitar making companies, Lowden Guitars.

 I spent 7 years there, and was lucky enough to work in many different departments such as soundboard carving, inlays, and soundboard making, working on thousands of guitars during my time in the company.
-This along with all the tips, insight and experience passed on to me by my enthusiastic co-workers, really opened my eyes to all the finer details and finesse that goes into every aspect of the guitar.
+This along with all the tips, insight and experience passed on to me by my enthusiastic and knowledgeable co-workers, really opened my eyes to all the finer details and finesse that goes into every aspect of the guitar.

 Jacob K Menear BSc, Ma.